dixonaws/nlp.js-aws/README.md

             KeyPrefix: "nlpjs/v1.0"
 ```

+### 2. Copy the source source files in S3
+####a.
+Create an S3 bucket
-Create an S3 bucket and a directory within it to store the source code for this solution.
+Create a bucket and a directory within it to store the source code for this solution.

+####b.
+Build the source files
+run build.sh to generate the source files (lambda_function.zip and nlpjs-trainingapp.zip) /dist.
+You can then

+####c.
+Copy the source files to your S3 bucket
-Copy the following files to that directory:
+Copy the following files to the nlpjs/v1.0 directory:
 - lambda_function.zip: Lambda deployment package for the custom resource helper
 - nlpjs-trainingapp.zip: source code for the training application

+Note: You can use the publish.sh script to copy the source files to the appropriate bucket.
+Adjust the $NLPSRCBUCKET variable in the publish.sh script before running.

-### 2. Deploy the cloudformation template
+### 3. Deploy the cloudformation template
 Per usual in AWS.
-Tested in us-east-1
+Alternatively, you can use the launch_solution.sh script to launch the stack for you.
+Adjust the parameters for AWS_REGION and ADMIN_EMAIL before running the script.
+The script will name the stack nlpjs-ABCD, where abcd is a random 4 character string. launch-secure-solution.sh will launch a Cloudformation template that includes authorization for the Training Application.

+The stack will deploy in 5-10 minutes.
+The Cognito service will send an email to ADMI_EMAIL in order to sign in to the Training Application.
+Tested in us-east-1.

+#### 4. Access the Training Application
+Check the output of the Cloudformation stack to find the signin URL and the URL for the Training Application.

+#### 5. (optional) Deleting the stack
+Among other things, the stack will create an S3 bucket and a Cloudfront distribution.
+By default, S3 buckets are not deleted with the stack.
+You must manually empty and delete the S3 bucket in order to successfully delete the Cloudformatio stack.

 ## Example of use
 You can create an agent: